 - For media inquiries about the Sheridan Center.

-Mary Wright is Director of the Sheridan Center for Teaching and Learning and an Adjunct Assistant Professor in the Department of Sociology.
-She is also Past President of the Professional and Organizational Development (POD) Network in Higher Education, the U.S. professional association for educational development.
+Mary Wright is Associate Provost for Teaching and Learning, Executive Director of the Sheridan Center for Teaching and Learning, and a Professor of Practice in the Department of Sociology.
+She is also a former president (2017-18) of the Professional and Organizational Development (POD) Network in Higher Education, the U.S. professional association for educational development.

 Prior to arriving at Brown, she was Director of Assessment and an Associate Research Scientist at the University of Michigan's Center for Research on Learning and Teaching (CRLT).
 Mary earned an A.B. in sociology from Princeton University, an M.A. and Ph.D. in sociology from the University of Michigan, and an M.A. in higher education administration from the Center for the Study of Higher and Postsecondary Education at U-M.

 Her research interests include evaluation of teaching and learning innovations, measuring the impact of educational development services, graduate student professional development, and curricular assessment of student learning.
 Her book, Always at Odds?: Creating Alignment Between Faculty and Administrative Values, was published in 2008 by SUNY Press.

 Wright, M.C., Wiley, S., von Gent, E., & Huerta, M. (2020).
 The art of studying abroad: Leveraging an international experience requirement to enhance student learning and equity.
 Journal on Excellence in College Teaching, 30(4): 95-120.

 Wright, M.C., Lohe, D.R., & Little, D. (2019).
 The role of a center for teaching and learning in a de-centered educational world.
 Change, 50(6): 38-44.